lluu0029/RL-ML-Pacman/README.md

 ## Q2 Q-Learning
-The agent uses Q-learning with epsilon greedy action selection to learn an optimal policy for reaching a positive terminal (food dot) whilst avoiding negative terminals (ghosts) through a series of trial and error interactions with its enviroment.
+The agent uses Q-learning with epsilon greedy action selection to learn an optimal policy for reaching a positive terminal (food dot) whilst avoiding negative terminals (ghosts) through a series of trial and error interactions with its environment.
 Implementation in Q2Agent class.
 - **Using command line for a chosen layout and sample parameters:**
 ```bash